TrafficControl Plugin

 $ rmmod ifb

-The communication failure simulation uses TrafficControlSimulatiorItem.
-The effect of communication failure is set according to the configuration of the property of TrafficControlSimulatorItem.
-You cannot change the configuration during simulation running.
-Choose “TrafficControlSimulator” from “File” - “New…” of the main menu, and create TrafficControlSimulatiorItem.
-By default, it is named as “TrafficControlSimulator”.
-Allocate it as a child item of the simulator item in the item tree view.
+The communication failure simulation uses TCSimulatorItem.
+Communication failure effects are set according to the property settings of TCSimulatorItem.
+Note that settings cannot be changed during simulation.
+Select “TCSimulator” from “File” - “New…” in the main menu to create a TCSimulatorItem.
+The default name is “TCSimulator”.
+Place this as a child item of the simulator item in the item tree view.

 [ ] - World